 -The "accent" piece is literally an accent piece.
 My brain kept thinking this was differential word (even after reading the directions!), so I would know which piece she was talking about in the pattern.
 Main fabric (leaf print) and accent fabric (linen).
 With that and the combination of my eyes fooling me that there was a seam between the linen and the main fabric print, it made for a really dumb night on my part.
 So don't do like me and try to fight with this faux seam.
 You ain't going to win.

-- I personally felt the handle instructions were vague.
+- Updated!
+After receiving emails asking about the handles, I am linking the how-to here.
+I personally felt the handle instructions were vague.
 I did not know which side was referred to as the "raw edge" since both sides were raw, even after sewing the right sides together.
 There is one photo of it rolled, but I think it would have helped me to have more photos of how to exactly fold the fabric so you have nice accent trims on the sides.
-If I can get around to it, I will snap a few photos how to fold the fabric for the handles, and update this post.

 -In the instructions, it states to center the gusset loop, and sew RST.
 Eyeballing it, I tried to center the zipper and place the piping correctly, so it wouldn't be wonky.
 After repositioning three or four times, my fabric was pulling in either direction, and I knew I was doing something wrong.